Looking to learn how to create a gallery wall in your home? Here are 9 easy steps to help you get started and inspire you today!

 1. Decide the color palette

-Firstly, you will want to decide on the color palette.
+First, you need to decide on your color palette.
 Will you go monochromatic, eclectic, or modern?
 Just to name a few ideas.

 The pieces I already had were “YOU GOT THIS”, the black chalkboard tile, and “THE WiFi PASSWORD IS”.
 So from this, the color palette I was going for was gold, black, and white.